MICS-Lab/poetry_cookiecutter/README.md

 This repository eases the creation of a new Python package.
 Using [`cookiecutter`](https://cookiecutter.readthedocs.io/en/stable/index.html), it will copy the project template and personalize it according to the answers to a few questions (e.g. the project name) so that you can get started quickly.

+## Documentation

+All the requirements and features are described in the [documentation](https://mics-lab.github.io/poetry_cookiecutter/).

 ## Features
 - Easy dependency management with [`Poetry`](https://python-poetry.org/).
 - Pretty documentation with [`Mkdocs material`](https://squidfunk.github.io/mkdocs-material/).